calculuswhiz/nightmare-minus/ROM/README.md

   - Must have battle animation (see warnings)!
   - Fast enough to double.
   - Strong enough to deal damage with a Rienfleche on the fire dragon.
     - The absolute minimum attack you need is 21 to do 1 damage without bonuses.
-Again, supports and Fila's Might is strongly recommended.
+Again, supports and Fila's Might are strongly recommended.
   - Enough HP to take a 34-damage blast.
 - Stock up on healing items when you can.
 They are the only way you can heal and stay on the move.
 You will need elixirs for the final map.
 - This ROM is very unfair in the early game (but beatable).
 Save states/RNG manipulation are welcome.